Venturo37/Know-Your-Knows---Quiz-Application/README.md

 Before running the application, it is advisable  to:
       - create a database named "rwddassignment" in phpMyAdmin and import the file rwddassignment.sql into the database
-      - install XAMPP Control Panel
+      - install XAMPP Control Panel then start Apache and MySQL